-P1 Business Ethics, Transparency and Accountability The company has adopted a Code of Conduct for Board of Directors and senior management, Whistle blower policy, Policy on Related Party Transactions, Code of Practices and Procedures for Fair Disclosure of Unpublished price sensitive information (UPSI).
+P1 Business Ethics, Transparency and Accountability The company has adopted a Code of Conduct for Board of Directors and senior management, Whistle blower policy, Policy on Related Party Transactions, Code of Practices and Procedures for Fair Disclosure of Unpublished price sensitive information(UPSI).
 Also, there is a Report on Corporate Governance which forms part of the Annual report.
 P2 Product Life Responsibility The company has in place a quality policy, environment health and safety policy.
 It has also formulated Corporate Social Responsibility policy.
-P3 Wellbeing of employees The company has HR policies and practices, Policy on Sexual Harassment (Prevention, Prohibition & Redressal) at workplace.
-In addition, it has also adopted a Nomination and Remuneration Policy and Whistle blower policy.
-P4 Stakeholders Engagement The company has adopted the Corporate Social responsibility policy and Dividend Distribution Policy.
+P3 Wellbeing of employees The company has HR policies and practices, Policy on Sexual Harassment (Preverse Prohibition & Redressal) at workplace.
+In addition, it has also adopted a Nomination Remuneration Policy and Whistle blower policy.
+P4 Stakeholders Engagement holders Engagement The company has adopted the Corporate Social responsibility policy and Divid Distribution Policy.
 P5 Human rights The company has Whistle blower policy and Policy on Sexual Harassment (Prevention, Prohibition & Redressal) at workplace.
 Further, it complies with applicable regulations.
 P6 Environmental Protection The company has an environment health and safety policy.
 Further it complies with applicable environmental regulations and also participates in CSR initiatives promoting environmental sustainability.
-P7 Public Policy There is no specific policy, however the company is a member of many industry associations such as Gujarat Contractors Association, Confederation of Indian Industry, Confederation of Real Estate Developers' Associations of India etc. P8 Inclusive growth and equitable development.
-The company has adopted the Corporate Social Responsibility Policy and Policy on Sexual Harassment (Prevention, Prohibition & Redressal) at workplace.
-Also the Annual report on Corporate Social Responsibility forms part of the Board of Director's report.
+P7 Public Policy There is no specific policy, however the company is a mem such as Gujarat Contractors Association, Confederation of I There is no specific policy, however the company is a member of many industry associations such as Gujarat Contractors Association, Confederation of Indian Industry, Confederation of Real Estate Developers' Associations of India etc. P8 P8 Inclusive growth and The company has adopted the Corporate Social Responsibility Policy and Policy of equitable development.
+Harassment (Prevention, Prohibition & Redressal) at workplace.
+Also the Annual recorporate Social Responsibility forms part of the Board of Director's report.
 P9 Customers Value Not Applicable

-(b) If answer to the question at serial number 1 against any principle, is 'No', please explain why: (Tick up to 2 options)
+If answer to the question at serial number 1 against any principle, is 'No', please explain why: (Tick up to 2 options)

-No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1.
-The company has not understood the Principles - - - - - - - - - 2.
-The company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles - - - - - - - - - 3 The company does not have financial or manpower resources available for the task - - - - - - - - - 4 It is planned to be done within next 6 months - - - - - - - - - 5 It is planned to be done within the next 1 year - - - - - - - - - 6 Any other reason (please specify) - - - - - - - Refer note 1 Refer note 2
+No. Questions P1 P2 Р3 P4 P5 P6 P7 P8 P9 1.
+The company has not understood the Principles - - - - - - - - 2.
+The company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles - - - - - - - - - 3 The company does not have financial or manpower resources available for the task - - - - - - - - - 4 It is planned to be done within next 6 months - - - - - - - - 5 It is planned to be done within the next 1 year - - - - - - - - - 6 Any other reason (please specify) - - - - - - - Refer note 1 Refer note 2

-The company does not have a specific policy for public advocacy.
-The company is a member of industry associations such as 1.
-Confederation of Indian Industry, Confederation of Real Estate Developers' Associations of India, Gujarat Contractors Association.

-2. The company does not have a separate policy for customer value, however we are a customer driven company, committed to achieve excellence in execution and delivery, duly reflected in our core values, vision and mission.
+- The company does not have a specific policy for public advocacy.
+The company is a member of industry associations such as Confederation of Indian Industry, Confederation of Real Estate Developers' Associations of India, Gujarat Contractors Association. - The company does not have a separate policy for customer value, however we are a customer driven company, committed to achieve excellence in execution and delivery, duly reflected in our core values, vision and mission.

-3. Governance related to BR
+Governance related to BR